 This downtown club has a DIY-aesthetic and a diverse entertainment lineup — which represents the panoply of Caribbean music from salsa to dancehall roots to Afropop, and open mics, and proffers a savory selection of Jamaican cuisine served for lunch and the late evening.

-This intimate venue books nationally known bands and comedians that will have local appeal, and so far so good since the January 2010 opening.
-Acts like Mos Def, Dave Chappelle, Ra Ra Riot, Kid Sister, and Elephant Man have performed on The New Parish’s small stage.
-The club has a balcony, exposed brick walls, a back patio, and BBQ served for late-night munchies.
-In addition, it occasionally holds fund-raising events.
+This intimate venue books national and local bands and comedians: Acts like Mos Def, Dave Chappelle, Ra Ra Riot, Kid Sister, and Elephant Man have performed on The New Parish’s small stage since it opened in January 2010.
+The club has a balcony, exposed brick walls, a back patio, and barbecue served for late-night munchies.

 The new version of Oakland's beloved picture pizza pub for movies, food & drink, and good clean fun.

 Founded sixty years ago by former Mister America Norman Marks and currently managed by his daughters, this downtown club is infused with low-tech old-school spirit and gentle, witty, go-for-it good humor.
 Offers strength and cardio equipment including extensive free weights, weight machines, ellipticals, and treadmills.
 Childcare is not available.